Day of the Dead (2008 film)

 Day of the Dead is a 2008 American horror film directed by Steve Miner and written by Jeffrey Reddick.
-It is a remake of George A. Romero's 1985 film of the same name, the third in Romero's Dead series, and it is the first of two remakes of the original 1985 film; the other is Day of the Dead: Bloodline (2018).
-The film sees a virus outbreak that causes people to turn into violent zombie-like creatures.
+It is a remake of George A. Romero's 1985 film of the same name, the third in Romero's Dead series.
+The film sees a virus outbreak that causes people to turn into violent zombie-like creatures, and stars Mena Suvari, Nick Cannon, Michael Welch, AnnaLynne McCord, Stark Sands, Matt Rippy, Pat Kilbane, Taylor Hoover, Christa Campbell, and Ving Rhames.

 The project was principally shot in Bulgaria, with limited shooting in Los Angeles, California.

 Day of the Dead was released direct-to-video on April 8, 2008, by First Look Studios.
 It was panned by critics.